Skip to content

 Whitebark pine cones

-Biogeoclimatic transition zonePresent in the Chilcotin Ark
+Biogeoclimatic zonePresent in the Chilcotin Ark

 Boreal Altai Fescue Alpine (BAFA)X